ukmars/ukmarsbot/docs/encoder-software.md

 10:1 is a handy reduction ratio because the stock magnetic encoders generate 6 edges per rotation on Channel A. That means that the frequency recorded is the same as the output shaft RPM.
 The pololu dta indicates 2200 RPM at 6 Volts so that is probably close enough.

+There is a separate page all about the [performance tradeoffs](speed-performance.md).